Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 What if I want to make an active ragdoll with rigid bodies for bones on an animated character?
 Unity Physics will break apart the entire hierarchy which will probably break animations.

+What if I’m making a simple game and I just want simple triggers?
+Unity Physics will compute contacts for all the trigger collisions because it relies on speculative contacts for continuous collision detection (which is false-positive prone for trigger use cases anyways).

 More often than not, I find myself fighting with Unity.Physics (and Havok.Physics) thinking backwards about my problems trying to not pay the cost